lupuszr/fp-rants/README.md

 - .editorconfig for consistent file format
 - Reproducible environments thanks to [Volta][volta]
 - Example configuration for [GitHub Actions][gh-actions] and [Travis CI][travis]

-🤲 Free as in speech: available under the APLv2 license.

 ## Getting Started